 From Navathe 5E, page 364

-A FD $X\rightarrow Y$ in a relation schema R is a transitive dependency if there is a set of attributes Z that is neither a candidate key nor a subset of any key of R and both $X\rightarrow Z$ and $Z\rightarrow Y$ hold.
+A FD $X\rightarrow Y$ in a relation schema R is a transitive dependency if there is a set of attributes Z that is neither a candidate key nor a subset of any key of R and both $X\rightarrow Z$ and $Z\rightarrow Y$ must hold.
 This implies that Z must be a non-prime attribute.

 1) $KEY\rightarrow NON PRIME$